Generic Name: mycophenolic acid (MYE koe phe NOLE ik AS id)

 Mycophenolic acid weakens your body's immune system, to help keep it from "rejecting" a transplanted organ such as a kidney.
 Organ rejection happens when the immune system treats the new organ as an invader and attacks it.

 Mycophenolic acid is used with other medicines to prevent organ rejection after a kidney transplant.

 Mycophenolic acid may also be used for purposes not listed in this medication guide.

-This medicine can cause a miscarriage or birth defects, especially if used during the first 3 months of pregnancy.
-If you are a woman of child-bearing potential, you must use specific types of birth control to prevent pregnancy before, during, and shortly after treatment with mycophenolic acid.
+This medicine can cause a miscarriage or birth defects when used during the first 3 months of pregnancy.
+If you are able to get pregnant, you must use birth control during and shortly after treatment with mycophenolic acid.

 a viral, bacterial, or fungal infection; or

 a rare inherited enzyme deficiency such as Lesch-Nyhan syndrome or Kelley-Seegmiller syndrome.